Car Rental in Puerto Rico is Worth it!

 The rainforest in Puerto Rico is a must-see attraction, but did you know you can drive right into and through it, popping out of the car at various outlooks?

 We took full advantage of this, since our baby is small, and we were advised that many of the hiking trails would be too slippery to take him on.
 Thanks to our car, we were still able to get a ton of fun out of El Yunque.
-(Click here for info on our nice hotel near El Yunque.)
+(Click this affiliate link for info on our nice hotel near El Yunque.)

 6. Puerto Rico is the Perfect Size for Driving.